subh-775/Artistic-Prompt-AI/README.md

 # 🎨 AI-Powered Poster Generator

-We are designing a machine learning model capable of generating images that **accurately incorporate specified text or lettering within the image**.
-Existing image-generating models often struggle with proper text placement, either misplacing the text or introducing spelling errors.
-Our goal is to train the model to master the art of **placing text accurately and aesthetically within generated images**.
-Once accomplished, this innovation will enable seamless creation of visually appealing outputs such as **poster designs** and **template fills**, all from a single prompt.
+We designed a machine learning model capable of generating images that **accurately incorporated specified text or lettering within the image**.
+Existing image-generating models often struggled with proper text placement, either misplacing the text or introducing spelling errors.
+Our goal was to train the model to master the art of **placing text accurately and aesthetically within generated images**.
+This innovation enabled the seamless creation of visually appealing outputs such as **poster designs** and **template fills**, all from a single prompt.

 ---

 ## 🚀 Motivation

-Despite advancements in AI image generation, there are currently **no large language models (LLMs)** or image-generating models capable of achieving perfect text placement in images like movie posters.
+Despite advancements in AI image generation, there were **no large language models (LLMs)** or image-generating models capable of achieving perfect text placement in images like movie posters.
 Existing models often:
-- Make **mistakes in text placement**, leading to poor visual aesthetics.
+- Made **mistakes in text placement**, leading to poor visual aesthetics.
-- or Introduce **spelling or formatting errors** in the text.
+- Introduced **spelling or formatting errors** in the text.

-Our project tackles these challenges by combining **state-of-the-art AI models** and a carefully curated training pipeline to develop a model that excels in:
+Our project tackled these challenges by combining **state-of-the-art AI models** and a carefully curated training pipeline to develop a model that excelled in:
 1. Generating high-quality images.
 2. Accurately placing text in unstructured, visually appealing ways.
 3. Maintaining spelling and stylistic integrity.